Spoiler alert: You’re going to want to take a bath in Lysol

 And how do you do that properly?
 Well, the CDC has instructions for you.

 I am that person that brings anti-bacterial wipes and wipes down the plane (seat, headrest, tray table, tv, window, arm rest, etc.) and then also does the same thing in my hotel room.
 Yes, people give me odd looks, but I’d rather be healthy than worry about my judgmental seatmate.
+I go through so many of these wipes when I travel.
+My friend even mentioned that I should just Bulk buy wet wipes to make sure I always have enough to take away with me.
+That’s not actually a bad idea, it’s always better to be safe than sorry, especially when it comes to germs.

 And side note, I am a firm believer in avoiding using hand sanitizer unless it’s the only option.
 I especially would not use one when traveling as they increase the absorption of BPA, which is abundant in the thermal paper that makes up most receipts and boarding passes.
 Even the CDC says washing hands with soap and water is the best way to remove microbes, and suggests only use sanitizer if no soap and water is available.